Therapies for relieving excess conditions Cascara and Dong quai

 ∞ Individual Components

 —Turkey rhubarb— stem contains bitter compounds that are purgative and increase the release of bile.
-It has been used to treat constipation, jaundice, and inflammatory conditions.
+It has been used to treat constipation, jaundice, and inflammatory skin conditions.

 —Golden seal leaf— contains, bitter, astringent alkaloids that normalize liver and spleen functions by increasing the production of digestive fluids and enzymes, particularly bile.
 The compounds are antiseptic, constrict peripheral blood vessels, especially in the uterus, are laxative and relieve pain and inflammation in mucosal tissue.
 Golden seal leaf is an excellent herbal source of trace minerals including cobalt, iron, magnesium, manganese, silicon and zinc.
-It is also an excellent herbal source of vitamin C. It has been used to treat hepatitis, gastritis, colitis, ulcers, menorrhagia, postpartum hemorrhages, dysmenorrhea, diabetes, infections, hemorrhoids, eczema, obesity and fevers.
+It is also an excellent herbal source of vitamin C. It has been used to treat hepatitis, gastritis, colitis, , menorrhagia, postpartum hemorrhages, dysmenorrhea, diabetes, infections, hemorrhoids, , and fevers.

 —Capsicum fruit— contains aromatic resins that increase blood circulation, promote sweating, increase the production of digestive fluids and reduce muscle spasms.
 It has been used to treat flatulence, colic, ulcers, rheumatic arthritis, cold hands and feet and dropsy.

 —Ginger root— contains aromatic compounds that increase the production of digestive fluids and enzymes, lower blood pressure, blood sugar and cholesterol.
 It also contains bitter compounds that reduce muscle spasms, increase blood circulation and dilate blood vessels.
 Ginger is an excellent herbal source of trace minerals especially silicon, magnesium and manganese.
-It has been used to treat nausea, motion sickness, flatulence, colds, coughs, indigestion, fevers, vomiting, diarrhea, chronic bronchitis and cold hands and feet.
+It has been used to treat nausea, , flatulence, colds, coughs, indigestion, fevers, vomiting, diarrhea, chronic bronchitis and cold hands and feet.

 —Fennel seed— contains aromatic compounds that stimulate the production of digestive fluids, relieve inflammation, are antiseptic, make one breathe deeply and more often and increase the flow of urine.
 It has been used to treat indigestion, dyspepsia, anorexia, colic, flatulence, coughs and colds.